Grantham North services: Trust House Forte

 The site was owned by Trust House Forte in the 1980s and 1990s, under their Welcome Break group.

 Forte opened the redeveloped site in early 1972 as Grantham Service Area.
 The Little Chef opened in September 1980; the Little Chef closed in 2008.
 The Granary Self Service opened in 1984, being open 24 hours, and seated 162.
 In 1985 the site served 2.5m people.
 It was known as Motor Chef in the 1980s; Motor Chef was started by THF in 1974; by 1979, there were 14 Motor Chefs across the country.

 In the early 1970s, the site had a RAC service centre, with a transmitter on Gonerby Hill, and microwave direct link to Copt Oak, on the M1.

 Redevelopment

 The service area was much redeveloped in January 1986, to largely what it now is.
 It became Welcome Break from June 1988.
 All THF service stations became Welcome Break at the end of May 1988.
 Until then, Welcome Break had five service stations (former Ross), being headquartered at Leicester Forest East from 1984, being bought by THF for £190 million in July 1986.

-It became Granada Hospitality by 1996 and was later renambed Grantham North.

 Transport

-The service station is now accessed via a grade separated junction on the A1 after the original Gonerby Moor roundabout was improved during 2008.
+The service station is now accessed via a grade-separated junction on the A1 after the original Gonerby Moor roundabout was improved during 2008.

 The Grantham South services (opened in September 1989) are at Colsterworth, also owned by Moto, and included a Little Chef.